NETWORK SECURITY ASSESSMENT | 10 MIN READ

-You've likely heard the term network security audit before (or information security audit), but you may not have been sure what it meant.
+You've likely heard the term network security assessment before (or information security assessment), but you may not have been sure what it meant.
 As more and more platforms are hosted in the cloud, businesses become increasingly more reliant on the internet to help implement their day-to-day operations.

 This increasing (and in most cases, unavoidable) reliance on the internet exposes companies to the constant risks of the Wild Wild West...
 I mean, internet.